kubuntu-team/kubuntu-manual/source/docs/repositories.rst

 You can use the Discover to add a PPA:

-**How-to**: Open the Launchpad PPA overview page in your browser.
-Look for the location of the PPA in the 'Adding this PPA to your system' section.
+1. Open the Launchpad PPA overview page in your browser
+2. Look for the location of the PPA in the 'Adding this PPA to your system' section
+3. Open Discover then Select Sources

-Open Discover.
-Select Sources, Configure Software Sources in the window.
-Enter your administrative password at the prompt.
-Left-click on the 'Other Software' tab.
-Left-click the 'Add...' button.
-Paste the location you got from the PPA's overview page into the text box.
-Left-click the 'OK' button to add the repository.
-Left-click the 'Close' button.
-A prompt will appear to update the package list.
-Discover will now be allowed to find the newly available software.
+4. Configure Software Sources in the window and enter your administrative password at the prompt
+5. Left-click on the 'Other Software' tab
+6. Left-click the 'Add...' button, paste the location you got from the PPA's overview page into the text box
+7. Left-click the 'OK' button to add the repository
+8. Left-click the 'Close' button.

+A prompt will appear to update the package list, Discover will now be allowed to find the newly available software.
-You can use the command line to add a PPA on 9.10 Karmic Koala or newer Kubuntu systems:

-**How-to**: Visit the Launchpad PPA overview page.
-Look for the location of the PPA in the 'Adding this PPA to your system' section.

-Open a terminal window.
-Add the PPA to your system by entering this command in the terminal window, replacing Location with the location you got from the PPA's overview page: sudo add-apt-repository Location Update the package index by entering this command in the terminal window: sudo apt-get update You can now install software from the PPA.

 Remove a PPA
 ~~~~~~~~~~~~~

 You can use the Discover to add a PPA:

-**How-to**: Open the Launchpad PPA overview page in your browser.
-Look for the location of the PPA in the 'Adding this PPA to your system' section.
+1. Open the Launchpad PPA overview page in your browser.
+2. Look for the location of the PPA in the 'Adding this PPA to your system' section
+3. Open Discover then Select Sources

-Open Discover.
-Select Sources, Configure Software Sources in the window.
+4. Configure Software Sources in the window.
 Enter your administrative password at the prompt.
-Left-click on the 'Other Software' tab.
+5. Left-click on the 'Other Software' tab.
 Left-click the 'Add...' button.
-Paste the location you got from the PPA's overview page into the text box.
-Left-click the 'OK' button to add the repository.
-Left-click the 'Close' button.
-A prompt will appear to update the package list.
-Discover will now be allowed to find the newly available software.
+Paste the location you got from the PPA's overview page into the text box
+6. Left-click the 'OK' button to add the repository.
+7. Left-click the 'Close' button.

+A prompt will appear to update the package list, Discover will now be allowed to find the newly available software.
-You can use the command line to add a PPA on 9.10 Karmic Koala or newer Kubuntu systems:

-**How-to**: Visit the Launchpad PPA overview page.
-Look for the location of the PPA in the 'Adding this PPA to your system' section.

-Open a terminal window.
-Add the PPA to your system by entering this command in the terminal window, replacing Location with the location you got from the PPA's overview page: sudo add-apt-repository Location Update the package index by entering this command in the terminal window: sudo apt-get update You can now install software from the PPA.

 Kubuntu Backports
 ~~~~~~~~~~~~~~~~~